-4. The MME builds a Session Management Request message including the TFT, APN-AMBR, EPS Bearer Identity and a WLAN offloadability indication.
+NOTE X: The MME can know the network support of UE Policy delivery in EPS based on the configuration.
+Based on the existence of PCO and the network support of UE Policy delivery in EPS, the MME can know whether this procedure is triggered due to UE Policy delivery in EPS.4.
+The MME builds a Session Management Request message including the TFT, APN-AMBR, EPS Bearer Identity and a WLAN offloadability indication.
 The MME then sends a Downlink NAS Transport (Session Management Configuration) message to the eNodeB.
 If the APN AMBR has changed, the MME may also update the UE AMBR.
 And if the UE-AMBR is updated, the MME signal a modified UE-AMBR value to the eNodeB by using S1-AP UE Context Modification Procedure.

 The MME may include an indication whether the traffic of this PDN Connection is allowed to be offloaded to WLAN as described in clause 4.3.23.